The Best Elopement Destinations in Olympic National Park

 HURRICANE Ridge

 As one the most easily accessible mountain areas in Olympic National Park, Hurricane Ridge is a unique elopement destination on the peninsula.
 On a clear day you’ll be delighted with it’s stellar views of the parks snow capped mountains.
 Here you can explore mountain top meadows and see how the landscape is changed by strong winds and heavy snowfall.
 The only downside to Hurricane Ridge is its’ unpredictability.
 Cloud cover can block the views, and 75 mile per hour winds can howl across the ridges.
 Thankfully the ranger station at the base of the mountain road can give you the current conditions before you make the drive.
 Sadly I learned this the hard way and made my way to the top only to be met with a wall of fog.
+But if conditions are right this place is magical for a sunset shoot.

 My Favorite Things: Mountains, Mountains, Mountains!
 Quiet meadows, snow, and killer views of the Peninsula and beyond.